AdobeDocs/learning-manager.en/help/migrated/authors/frequently-asked-questions-for-authors.md

 +++

-+++Is there pagination support in Captivate Prime?
++++Is there pagination support in Learning Manager?

 Yes.
 In author mode, the courses are displayed page-wise in Catalog and My Courses views.
 Also, the modules are displayed page wise in Module Library view.
 As and when you scroll down the page, more set of courses will be displayed for the next page.